zainibeats/homelab-services/infrastructure/monitoring/README.md

       - monitoring
 ```

-3. Navigate to the `opensource-monitoring` directory:
+3. Navigate to the `monitoring` directory:
     ```bash
-    cd opensource-monitoring
+    cd monitoring
     ```
 4. Start the services using Docker Compose:
     ```bash